 Note that $S$ is always infinite, and that if $(x_0,y_0,n+1)$ does not exist, then we are in the first of the above cases, so do not attempt to make use of its value.
+Moreover, as was also the case for $R$, note that there is some integer $b$ such that $\set{(x,y,n)\st x\geq b \and y\geq b}\sseq S$.
 We now prove that $f$ cannot send any element of $S$ to $C\inter L_{n+1}$.

 \begin{lemma} If $p=(x,y,n)\in S$, then $f(p)\notin C\inter L_{n+1}$. \end{lemma}

 \begin{proof} If $C\inter L_{n+1}$ is finite, then the result is immediate as $S$ is entirely comparable to $C\inter L_{n+1}$ by definition.
 We may thus assume that $C\inter L_{n+1}$ is infinite.
 Define the chains